Rishthegreat/Notes/School/Progressive Era.md

 			- But Wilson appealed to the public, blaming Congress
 		- He also had a graduated income tax
 	- The Banks
+		- Wilson gave another speech to Congress regarding this issue
 		- Glaring defects during the Panic fo 1907
 			- There was no federal bank to help the economy to pump some money in during recessions like the Panic of 1907
 		- Federal Reserve Act (1913)